“To err is human, to forgive, divine.”

 Second, it allows you to take a more active role in your learning.
 When you encounter a mistake it can lead to thinking about the problem in a new way.
 You may find yourself rethinking the strategy you used to arrive at the mistake.
 You may investigate why the strategy did not work.
 This can lead to thinking about and trying different strategies that result in a correct outcome.
 This process helps you learn more deeply about a task or topic.

 You will be better prepared if you embrace mistakes than if you had learned by following step-by-step instructions.
+We stress taking ownership of your learning this way in our study skills course.
 There really is much to learn from your mistakes.
 This is because you will have gained a better understanding of a task or topic when working through a mistake.
 In addition, you will have learned the processes of emotional control and thinking of the problem in a different way.
 These processes will help you adapt knowledge in situations that don’t exactly match what you learned.